Prints guide

 Delivery to international addresses is £30 per order.

-I have ordered more than one print.
-Will they be delivered together?
+I ordered more than one print, will they be delivered together?

 What happens if I want to return my wall print?

-As each print is produced to a customer’s bespoke requirements, we are unable to make a refund unless the print arrives damaged or faulty.
+As each print is produced to a customer’s bespoke requirements, we’re unable to provide a refund unless the print arrives damaged or faulty.
 Find out more about refunds and returns.

-I have a specific question about my wall print.
-Who can I ask?
+I have a specific question about my wall print, who should I ask?